 It's not necessarily the oil standard, but Exxon Mobil is one of the world's largest integrated oil companies (with Royal Dutch Shell and BP) engaging in oil and gas exploration, production, supply, transportation, and marketing.
-In 2015 it had proved reserves of 24.7 billion barrels of oil equivalent, including major holdings in oil sands through Imperial Oil.
-Exxon Mobil's 23 refineries in 14 countries have a throughput capacity of 5 million barrels per day and lubricant basestock manufacturing capacity of 136,000 barrels per day.
-It supplies refined products to more than 19,000 gas stations worldwide (including almost 10,000 in the US).
-Exxon Mobil is also a major petrochemical producer.
+In 2015 it had proved reserves of 24.7 billion barrels of oil equivalent, including oil sands assets through Imperial Oil.
+Exxon Mobil's 23 refineries in 14 countries have a throughput capacity of 5 million barrels per day and daily lubricant basestock manufacturing capacity of 136,000 barrels.
+It supplies refined products to more than 19,000 gas stations worldwide and is a major petrochemical producer.
 In 2016 Exxon Mobil CEO Rex Tillerson was nominated to be US Secretary of State.

 With assets in 100 countries the company has major operations in Abu Dhabi, Angola, Australia Canada, Equatorial Guinea, Malaysia, Nigeria, Norway, Qatar, Russia, the UK, and the US.